kam237zasada/Szycietozycie/README.md

 * *https://www.pexels.com/pl-pl/*
 * *https://pixabay.com/pl/*

 NOTICE: I do not own any photos of example products.
 These photos are not for commercial use or for sale.
-Photos included in application are only for show it performance.
+Photos included in application are only for show performance of application.
+You cannot buy anything here :)